Bowl of cucamelons with vines.

 The Right Soil and Water

-The Cucamelons need a steady amount of moisture to achieve wonderful results.
-Every five to seven days, an inch of water should be added, wetting the top 6 to 15 inches of soil every time.
-This is to keep your Cucamelon plants moisturized.
+Cucamelons need a steady amount of moisture to achieve wonderful results.
+To moisturize them, add an inch of water every five to seven days, wetting the top 6 to 15 inches of soil.

 During the summer season, or when the climate is just simply very hot and dry, increase the inch of water to twice as much.

-On the other hand, if your area is prone to fog or cool weather, you must carefully monitor your soil.
-Your main indicator when knowing whether to water your Cucamelons or not is your soil condition.
-If your soil dries up about one inch from the top, you can lightly water your soil.
+Conversely, you must carefully monitor your soil if your area is prone to fog or cool weather.
+The condition of your cucamelons is your main indicator of whether to water them.
+If the soil dries up about one inch from the top, you can lightly water it.

-Other planters of Cucamelons make use of Mulch.
-The Mulch helps by regulating the loss of moisture.
-It also keeps the weeds from taking over the plant.
+Other Cucamelons planters use Mulch.
+Mulch helps regulate moisture loss and prevents it from taking over the plant.

 The Helpful Trick in Planting Cucamelons